JKU-ICG/vis_project_template/README.md

 ## 3. Final Project Submission

 Fill out the `sub_03_final.ipynb` file and indicate the workloads for each student in the `sub_03_workload.json` file.

-Make sure that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.
+Make sure that the file includes your correct team name, that the names in the workload file match with the `team-info.json` and that the workloads sum up to 1.

 You can use the submission notebook for your experiments and to show your progress, but please keep a clear separation between any experimental outputs and the actual submission.